SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

 ### Using environments

-Conda works with environments, which are similar to [Python virtual environments](https://virtualenv.pypa.io/en/latest/) but not limited only to python.
-Basically, it allows isolating different installations or setups without interfering with the rest of the system.
+Conda works with environments, which are similar to [Python virtual environments](https://virtualenv.pypa.io/en/latest/) but not limited only to Python.
+It allows isolating different installations or setups without interfering with the rest of the system.
 I recommend that you always use environments.
 If, like me, you want to have more that one version of QGIS installed, then the use of environments is mandatory.

 Creating an environment is as easy as entering the following command on the terminal:

     conda create --name <name_of_the_environment>

 For example,

     conda create --name qgis_stable

 You can choose the version of python to use in your environment by adding the option `python=<version>`.
-Currently versions of QGIS run on python 3.8, 3.9, 3.10 and 3.11.
+Currently versions of QGIS run on python 3.9, 3.10, 3.11 and 3.12

 conda create --name qgis_stable python=3.10